robroc/montreal-mapping-tutorial/README.md

 Look at the top row.
 Look at the first column.
 What is this data bout?

 What do the numbers represent?
 What about those number codes before each industry name in column A?
 Do your research first.
 Google is your friend.
+[Here's a hint.](http://www.statcan.gc.ca/subjects-sujets/standard-norme/naics-scian/2007/list-liste-eng.htm)

 ## 2. Cover your ass